vijaysharm/gezzoo-node/README.md

 + Validate the state of the game.
 If the state says 'reply', and the user enters the URL for 'board'. forward them to the right page.
 + Unset the controller selection for character select and board
 + Make the guess action character item image look more like the one from the board on the question tab and the reply page.
++ Use local storage for the user id.
++ Need better avatar icons.
++ Improve theming
++ A better 'new game' animation might be to have the + button turn into an indefinite progress bar.
+When the creation is complete, the box can 'poop' out a new game item, and then slide to the 'next spot' on the page, turning into a + sign again.

 ###Unit Tests